 are May 7, June 4, October 1, November 5, and December 3, 2016.

-The SAT is recommended and required by many 2-year and 4-year colleges, universities, and
+The SAT is recommended and required by many 2-year and 4-year colleges, universities,

-college should take the SAT exam.
+in college should take the SAT exam.

 The test consists of 154 questions (155 if you include the essay) and takes approximately